apache/struts-site/source/tag-developers/ajax-a-template.md

 ---
-layout: default
+layout: tag-developers
-title: Tag Developers Guide
+title: Ajax a template
 ---

 # ajax a template

+> NOTE: Ajax template (Dojo plugin) is deprecated and won't be supported any longer.

 The ajax theme is experimental.
 Feedback is appreciated.